 John Marx and Chaplain Cary A. Friedman invite you to join us for a new online discussion about modern policing as part of our Tactical Resilience™ & Ethical Policing Project.
 We want to ignite a thoughtful, and regular, discussion about issues critical to the success of modern policing and we want to involve you!
 To that end we are planning regular webinars that will last about an hour.
 They will involve a little discussion, a little training and a few guests along the way.

-Our first online session will be LIVE on Thursday January 31st at Noon Eastern time.
+Our next online session will be LIVE on Wednesday April 3rd at Noon Eastern time.
 Space will be limited to the first 100 people who register in advance.

 Register by CLICKING on the link below:

 Please register in advance so we know who is attending and so you can get the instructions about how to connect to the meeting!

 June 5, 2019 we will be discussing:

 In this session we will be talking about how law enforcement officers, and other first responders, manage the trauma they encounter within their careers.
 Our focus will be on the prevention, management and recovery from trauma.

 Our guest will be Law Enforcement Survival Institute faculty member NYPD Intelligence Detective First Grade (Ret.)
 Mordecai Z. Dzikansky.